The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 0

 Expiration grace in seconds.
-By default an expired token will still be accepted if the current time is no more than 1 min after the token expiry time.
+By default, an expired token is still accepted if the current time is no more than 1 min after the token expiry time.
 This property is deprecated.
 Use mp.jwt.verify.clock.skew instead.

 smallrye.jwt.verify.aud